samirgaire10/AI/README.md

  <h2>How to use</h2>
                 <p>To ensure smooth operation and access to all features,
                     such as downloading and searching models,
-                    it's essential to run the app using the command <br>
+                    it's essential to run the app using the command
                    <strong style="color: red;">`python app.py` </strong>  .
                     Without doing so, some functionalities may be unavailable.
                     Running this command will activate the application,